Formula 3 Sudamericana: Teams and drivers

 Economics also plays a part in the demography of the competitors.
-Since its inception, F3 Sudamericana has been primarily the domain of Brazilian and Argentine drivers and teams, but that imbalance has worsened in this decade, with very few drivers from countries other than Brazil.
-Since 2001, there has been only one race that was not won by a Brazilian driver.
-Last year, just a small number of Argentine drivers competed in the series, and only in events on home soil.
+Since its inception, F3 Sudamericana has been primarily the domain of Brazilian and Argentine drivers and teams, but that imbalance has increased in the 2000s, with very few drivers from countries other than Brazil.
+In 2006, just a small number of Argentine drivers competed in the series, and only in events on home soil.

-In recognition of this shortcoming, the series' organisers and race promoters are working harder to make it an attractive and suitable proposition for drivers from the smaller South American nations.
-In addition to the cost reductions, steps have been taken to improve its public popularity, and hence, the marketing potential.
-This year, F3 Sudamericana will share its Brazilian venues with that country's Trofeo Maserati championship.
+In recognition of this shortcoming, the series' organisers and race promoters worked to make it an attractive and suitable proposition for drivers from the smaller South American nations.
+In addition to cost reductions, steps have been taken to improve its public popularity, and hence, the marketing potential.
+In 2007, F3 Sudamericana shared its Brazilian venues with that country's Trofeo Maserati championship.

 In spite of its economic limitations, and its relative geographical remoteness from the major centres of motorsport, F3 Sudamericana has nonetheless produced a number of recognised and notable drivers who have since established themselves in Europe and the United States.
 In addition to Castroneves and da Matta, the series' alumni include other Champ Car drivers past and present, such as Christian Fittipaldi (the nephew of Emerson) and Bruno Junqueira.
 Competing in the GP2 championship are 2003 runner-up Lucas di Grassi and 2004 champion Alexandre Sarnes Negrão.